 Dark Matter follows six people who wake up on a derelict spaceship with no memories of who they are or how they got on board.

 Dark Matter is created by Stargate writers Joseph Mallozzi and Paul Mullie and is based on the duos graphic novel published by Dark Horse Comics.
-I admit I initially tuned into the series when I saw that Mallozi and Mullie created it and I’m glad I did.
-They are a great team who’ve produced some brilliant material for the Stargate franchise.
+I admit I initially tuned into the series when I saw that Mallozzi and Mullie created it and I’m glad I did.
+They are a great team who have produced some brilliant material for the Stargate franchise.
 I think they will do great things for Dark Matter too.

-The series features Roger Cross who seems to crop up in a lot my favourite shows, arrow and Continuum spring to mind.
-Melissa O’Neil, Marc Bendavid, Anthony Lemke, Alex Mallari Jr Jodelle Ferland and Zoie Palmer also feature.
+The series features Roger Cross who seems to crop up in a lot of my favourite shows, arrow and Continuum spring to mind.
+Melissa O’Neil, Marc Bendavid, Anthony Lemke, Alex Mallari Jr, Zoie Palmer and Jodelle Ferland who I last saw playing bratty princess Harmony in Stargate Atlantis.

 The series averaged 1.8 million viewers in its first season, according to the network.